 If you're fishing for a topic, often a good place to look is current controversies.
 If your reaction to a statement is "How could someone say something like that?", run with it -- not to refute it but to discover and explain whatever evidence and reasoning might lead a reasonable person of good will to say "something like that" is true or right in some respect or under some circumstances that you will explain.

-The "in context" databases lay out pro-cons of controversies with evidence and arguments from scholarly and popular sources.
-Use them to refine and focus your own thinking; use their references to find trustworthy scholarship, data, and primary sources; and especially to harvest on-target search terms to use in subject-oriented dat bases like Worldwide Political Science Abstracts or HeinOnline.
+The "Gale in context" databases lay out pro-cons of controversies with articles and data from scholarly journals and popular sources.
+Use them to refine and focus your own thinking; use their references to find trustworthy scholarship, data, and primary sources; and especially to harvest on-target search terms to use in subject-oriented databases like Worldwide Political Science Abstracts or HeinOnline.

 You risk violating the Honor Code if you rely only on the "canned" sources in these databases for assignments that expect you to do your own research design, searching, and analyses.
 Check with your instructor.